 Some of the most important decisions you can take about your business relate to the information technology underpinning it.

-Resolution IT’s Joint Managing Director, Olly Duquemin, highlights the key areas to consider.
+Resolution IT’s Managing Director, Aneesh Pai, highlights the key areas to consider.

 Today’s businesses cannot operate without IT and the underlying issue is not just about how to maintain your systems but also about how to develop, protect and future-proof them.